I contain a population of parameter-combination

 |Method||save||(Not implemented yet.)|

 |Method||addCallback||Adds callable func to my reporter's list of functions to call

 |Method||report||Provides a message via the log messenger about the supplied Individual, optionally with a comparison to another Individual.|

 |Method||sample||Returns a sample of N indices from my population that are unique from each other and from any excluded indices supplied as additional arguments.|

-|Method||individuals||Immediately returns a list of the individuals at the specified indices.|
+|Method||individuals||Immediately returns a list of the individuals at the specified integer index or indices.|

 |Method||lock||Obtains the locks for individuals at the specified indices, submits a